TROPIC FEVER

 MARY KINGSLEY‘S INCREDIBLE TRAVELS

-In 1895 the so far well protected Victorian lady Mary Kingsley came to a grave decision.
-Her father, a doctor and pasttime ethnologist, had just dies, and her mother passed away only a few weeks later.
-Mary Kingsley at 32 years felt all on her own.
-Too old already, in those days, to have great chances on the marriage market.
-So grieving Mary came to the serious point: She wanted to conclude her father‘s ethnological studies.
-And travel the wildest parts of Africa.
+In 1895, sheltered Victorian woman Mary Kingsley came to a momentous decision.
+Her father — a doctor and amateur ethnologist — had just died, and her mother passed away only weeks later.
+At 32, Mary found herself utterly alone.
+Too old, by the standards of the day, to have much prospect on the marriage market.
+And so, in her grief, she resolved to complete her father’s ethnological work — and to travel the wildest parts of Africa.

-Mary soon became the first shining light for the emanzipation of women in the British Empire, and way beyond.
-To this day she is regarded as a role model for little girls in England.
+Mary soon became a shining symbol of women’s emancipation across the British Empire and far beyond.
+To this day she is regarded as a role model for girls throughout England.

-British scientist Alison Blunt is taking care of the exhibits that Mary Kingsley brought home from her travels.
+British scholar Alison Blunt is the custodian of the artefacts Mary Kingsley brought back from her travels

-Mary soon became the first shining light for the emanzipation of women in the British Empire, and way beyond.
-To this day she is regarded as a role model for little girls in England.
+Mary soon became a shining symbol of women’s emancipation across the British Empire and far beyond.
+To this day she is regarded as a role model for girls throughout England.

-British scientist Alison Blunt is taking care of the exhibits that Mary Kingsley brought home from her travels.
+British scholar Alison Blunt is the custodian of the artefacts Mary Kingsley brought back from her travels

-Shot in locations in South Africa, in Cape Town, Tsittsikamma National Park, Storms River, Keurbooms, Plettenberg Bay and in London, England.
+Shot on location in South Africa, in Cape Town, Tsittsikamma National Park, Storms River, Keurbooms, Plettenberg Bay and in London, England.

 Written, directed and produced by: Petra Höfer and Freddie Röckenhaus